The 1-Day Strategy Sprint: Framework, Process, and Tools

 In our strategy-design sessions, we often have multiple teams working simultaneously on the same strategic challenge, each taking a different high-level option.
 Our process utilizes a proprietary tool, a large wall canvas that not only helps guide strategic thinking but also provides a tangible artifact of the team’s work product.
 Basic visual canvas rule applies: Post-It notes and sharpies are the preferred utensils.

-The printable version can be found here: Playing to Win Canvas PDF.
-The digital version can be found here: Playing to Win Template.
+A printable version of this template can be found here: Playing to Win Canvas PDF.

 When you finally land on a preferred strategy, you should be able to easily compose it on a single page, such as the one shown below.